Washington Township, Warren County, Ohio: Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Public services

-Most of the township is in the Clinton Massie Local School District, but parts are in the Little Miami Local School District and the Lebanon City School District.
+Most of the township is in the Clinton Massie Local School District, but parts are in the Little Miami Schools and the Lebanon City School District.
 Telephone service is provided through the Lebanon, Clarksville, Morrow, and Waynesville exchanges.
 Mail is delivered through the Clarksville, Lebanon, Oregonia and Waynesville post offices.